dzackgarza/Notes/Graduate/Advisor Notes.md

 Proof:
 1. Construct a candidate set map bijection $\phi: \RR^2 \to \RR^2$ inducing $\Phi$.
-2. Apply Darboux' theorem: such a $\phi$ taking lines to lines and bijective is affine.
+2. Apply Darboux's theorem: such a $\phi$ taking lines to lines and bijective is affine.
 (Note: many think this is the definition of affine!).
 Try to prove!

 Pick a point $p$, and any two lines $l_1, l_2$ going through it.
 Define $\Phi(p)$ as the intersection of $\Phi(l_1) \intersect \Phi(l_2$).
 Is it well-defined? can have 3 lines pairwise intersecting in the image, but could be 3 different points.
 Need an assumption (i.e. preserving triple intersections).